 Remember: Using diversification and asset allocation as part of an overall investment strategy does not assure a profit or guarantee against loss in a declining market.
 Investing involves market risk, including possible loss of principal, and there is no guarantee that investment objectives will be achieved.

 Review your investment mix regularly

-Rebalancing is only one tool for keeping your investment strategy on course.
+It’s worth the time to evaluate your investments and financial goals on a regular basis with your investment professional.
 Your needs and goals may change over time.
-When you’re close to reaching a major financial goal, such as helping to put a child through college, you may want to adjust your allocation to reflect your changed situation.
+When you’re close to reaching a major financial goal, such as helping to put a child through college, you may want to adjust your allocation to reflect the change.